dougeby/IntuneDocs/intune/custom-settings-android.md

 # Use custom settings for Android devices in Microsoft Intune

-Using Microsoft Intune, you can add or create custom settings for your Android devices.
-For settings that aren't built in to Intune, you can also use this custom profile.
+Using Microsoft Intune, you can add or create custom settings for your Android devices using a "custom profile".
+Custom profiles are a feature in Intune.
+They are designed to add device settings and features that aren't built in to Intune.

 Android custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to configure different features on Android devices.
 These settings are typically used by mobile device manufacturers to control features on the device.